 It can be argued that Accor’s owner pitch is surely more commercially compelling than Belmond’s.
 If we discover that the brand plans to transfer some of its historic luxury properties to the Orient Express stable, Belmond’s asset advantage may be short-lived.

 It is also widely acknowledged that the Belmond Brand and the manner of its initial application were botched.
-As the famous former CEO of Quaker Oats John Stuart once said, “If this business were to split up, I would be glad to take the brands, trademarks and goodwill, and you could have all the bricks and mortar- I would fare better than you.”
+As the former CEO of Quaker Oats John Stuart allegedly once said, “If this business were to split up, I would be glad to take the brands, trademarks and goodwill, while you could have all the bricks and mortar and I would fare better than you.”

 They must be smiling at the significant role that their new competitor, Belmond, has played in building a brand equity which they are now free to leverage.

 But the road ahead is not without “leaves on the line” for Accor.
 Attaining the “very epitome of.. luxury, exoticism and sophistication” is no easy feat for leading operators.
-Although Accor formed a new Luxury Group, it does not have the experience of a Marriott or a Starwood, nor the credentials of pure-play competitors such as the Four Season and the Mandarin Oriental.
+Although Accor formed a new Luxury Group, it does not have the experience of a Marriott or a Starwood, nor the credentials of pure-play competitors such as the Four Seasons or Mandarin Oriental.

 This venture is something worth keeping an eye on as it develops.
 But, I wouldn’t bet against what’s shaping up to be an interesting battle between brute asset strength and deeply cherished brand equity.